matheusrf96/matheusrf96/README.md

 # Hi there, I'm Matheus! 👋

 Welcome to my GitHub profile!
-I'm a passionate Software Engineer with a love for building and solving problems through code.
+I'm a passionate Software Engineer with **8 years of experience**.
+I specialize in building scalable financial systems and have a strong interest in **fintech, banking systems and financial technologies**.
 Here's a little about me:

 ## 🚀 Skills